What Happens When You Turn Yourself in For a Bench Warrant? (Just Pay It)

 A bench warrant could possibly be cleared if your lawyer is able to resolve the original violence in court.
 However, this process must take place before the bench warrant is executed.

-When asking, do warrants show up on background checks, the answer is typically no, but they can appear in certain situations.
+When asking if background screenings reveal warrants, the answer is typically no, but they can appear in certain situations.

 What Happens When You Turn Yourself In for a Bench Warrant?
 Traffic, Probation, Others